 What competition do you face on the European outbound tourism market?

 The European outbound tourism market is a traditional market, where competition is fierce.
 European tour operators still hold strong positions.
-To secure your place on the market, you need to invest in long-term relationships with these operators.
+To secure your place on the market, you need to invest in long-term relationships with them.
 Obtain standards, certification and liability insurance for a competitive advantage.
 Another option is to target European travellers directly.
 A different and unique tourism offer gives you the best chance of success.

 Although market entry barriers are relatively high, the European outbound tourism market offers interesting opportunities.
-Standards and certification are a good way to prove that you meet European requirements.
+Standards and certification are a good way to prove you meet European requirements.
 Trust is crucial.
 To successfully enter the market, you need to make the effort to forge long-term relationships.

-Legal and non-legal requirements raise market entry barriers
+Legislation and non-legal requirements raise market entry barriers

 Important non-legal requirements focus on health and safety, sustainability and social responsibility.
 European tour operators generally require you to adhere to a code of conduct.
-To meet these requirements, you can also commit to voluntary standards and apply for certification.
+To meet these requirements you can also commit to voluntary standards and apply for certification.
 This is becoming an increasingly common requirement.

 Professionalism and reliability are key

 Factors that influence competition between tourism destinations are generally beyond your control.
-Nevertheless, you should be aware of your country’s strengths and weaknesses, and use this to your advantage.
+Nevertheless, you should be aware of your country’s strengths and weaknesses and use this to your advantage.
 Stay on top of economical and political developments in Europe that may influence your selected target markets.
 Act on them if necessary.

 International substitutes are difficult to tackle